Chapter 5

 Logging

-Logging records diagnostic information without relying on scattered print() calls.
+Logging records diagnostic information without scattered print() calls.

 import logging